Outsourcing or managing IT Internally?

 The IT industry as a whole remains incredibly fluid and fast-paced.
 Cloud service provision no means that businesses can do without physical servers.
 Mobile computing is so sophisticated that employees can genuinely remain productive wherever they are.

-With this in mind, partnering with the right IT service provider is more critical than ever.
+With this in mind, partnering with the right IT outsourcing service provider is more critical than ever.
 Quite simply, there are thousands of potential partners in the market (ranging as always from the one-man band of this world to the global outsourcing giants) – choosing the best one for your organisation needs careful consideration of a number of factors (discussed further on).

 Should I employ someone to look after IT?